ktmud/fsauor2018/README.md

 The original Chinese dataset can be [downloaded here](https://drive.google.com/file/d/1YYRWKJmahhVW7ZmzGeEtlKqDl4h-v0wG/view).

-We also translated 1/10 of the training data to English, using Google Translate API.
-The English dataset is already included in the repository.
+We also translated 1/10 of the training data to English, using Google Translate API, which is already included in this repository.

 ## Getting Started